-B. Factory B ulletins, Announcements, Programs

-i.
-Watch for "zingers" in otherwise routine correspondence (sometimes references to these show up in termination notices).

-ii.
-Carefully review any communications that refers to any change(s) in the brand's dealer agreement.

-iii.
-Keep a complete file on ongoing programs (e.g., GM's "Essential Brand Elements"), and monitor your progress and commitments.
+3. Factory Bulletins, Announcements, Programs [ i.
+Watch for "zingers" in otherwise routine correspondence (sometimes references to these show up in termination notices). ii Carefully review any communications that refers to any change(s) in the brand's dealer agreement. ii Keep a complete file on ongoing programs (e.g., GM's "Essential Brand Elements"), and monitor your progress and commitments. iv .

-iv.
 Keep all communications with the franchisor on recalls.

-notes and communi dealershi or Actual Disputes or Disagreements: correspondence, memos, lother documents regarding actual or potential controversy, or other cations addressing items that are specifically applicable to your p.
-Keep copies of all correspondence that's addressed directly to you se subjects:

-i.
-Sales

-ii.
-Service and CSI

-iii.
-Allocations

-iv.
-Warranty

-V. Dealership Audits

-vi.
-Facilities

-vii.
-Location of Dealership

-viii.
-Dualling/Undualling

-ix.
-New agreements/amendments

-х.
-Availability of (desirable) product

-xi.
-Incentive Programs and Compliance with Terms/Conditions

-xii.
-Factory Programs

-xiii.
-Floorplan

-terminati comment e Termination File (if applicable): Threats regarding possible on/nonrenewal.
-On this one, if you are getting threatening or coercive s - keep a separate file, and responsibly respond to all such mail from your r.
+dealership.
+Keep copies of all correspondence that's addressed directly to you on all these subjects: i.
+Sales Service and CSI ii. iii.
+Allocations iv.
+Warranty Dealership Audits Facilities vii.
+Location of Dealership viii.
+Dualling/Undualling New agreements/amendments Availability of (desirable) product Incentive Programs and Compliance with Terms/Conditions xii.
+Factory Programs xiii.
+Floorplan D. Franchise Termination File (if applicable): Threats regarding possible termination/ nonrenewal.
+On this one, if you are getting threatening or coercive comments - keep a separate file, and responsibly respond to all such mail from your franchisor.
 If a termination threat is even hinted, talk to an experienced lawyer.

-E. "Require d" Business Plans
+E. "Required" Business Plans

-i.
-Some, but by no means all, brands require periodic (usually annual) business plans.

-ii.
-Sometimes, the franchisor will require a business plan from a dealer perceived as underperforming.